shivannis/xandr-docs-public/xandr-docs/articles/invest/configuring-tracking-for-creatives.md

 ---
-title : Configuring Tracking for Creatives description : Learn how adding creatives, you can set a variety of tracking parameters from the Pixels (optional) section, such as frequency and recency caps, third-party tracking pixels, and segment pixels.
+title : Microsoft Invest - Configuring Tracking for Creatives description : Learn how by adding creatives, you can set a variety of tracking parameters from the Pixels (optional) section, such as frequency and recency caps, third-party tracking pixels, and segment pixels.
 ---

-# Configuring Tracking for Creatives
+# Configuring Tracking for Creatives in Microsoft Invest

 When adding creatives, you can set a variety of tracking parameters from the **Pixels (optional)** section,